If Your Salvation Depends Upon You - You Are Doomed.

 Justice, the Bedrock of the Believer

-- How can a man lose his salvation if there are NO sins to accuse him on the day of judgment?
-As Christians, we will answer for our works when the works are tried by fire, not the believer; and this only pertains to rewards or the lack thereof.
+- How can a man lose his salvation if there are no sins to accuse him on the day of judgment?
+As Christians, we will answer for our works when the works are tried by fire; this only pertains to rewards or the lack thereof.

 - Even in our own law system, a man cannot be tried twice for the same crime if he was pardoned the first time: a godly principle set forth by our founding fathers.